 Rabbits can make great pets, but they require a gentle touch, good knowledge of proper care and plenty of attention.
 Here’s what to consider before adopting a rabbit.

 - Are you in it for the long haul?
 Healthy rabbits can live for more than 10 years, so a rabbit may be with your family for as long as a dog would and could require a similar amount of care and attention.

-Rabbits and very young children are generally a bad mix.
+- Do you have children?
 Rabbits require safe, gentle handling and a quiet environment.
-As prey animals, rabbits can be easily startled and stressed by the loud noises and fast, uncoordinated movements that are typical of excited children.
-You may need to wait until your kids are older before adopting a rabbit.
+As prey animals, they can be easily startled and stressed by the loud noises and fast, uncoordinated movements that are typical of excited children.
+Rough handling can lead to serious injuries like spinal fractures, and scared rabbits can deliver a painful bite to your child.
+You may need to wait until your kids are older before bringing a rabbit home.